Chaitanya0315/Testing/Docs/TestPlan.md

 <!--*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
 If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*-->

-Primarily, test cases will be extracted from the use cases and junit/esspresso tests will be utilized in order to make sure that chunks of code are generating the desired output.
+Primarily, test cases will be extracted from the use cases in order to make sure that chunks of code are generating the desired output.
 The tests will be selected in a way that they cover wide spectrum of component functionality.
 This way, if an error is identified, team will be able to focus on that particular error and precise chunk of code causing this error to occur.
 At the time of creation, this document includes all the possible tests, the team could think of.
 As the application implementation process progresses, team might add/modify these tests.

 ### 1.3 Adequacy Criterion